Jarr1t/redux-react-ttt/README.md

 1. npm install
 2. npm start

-Application should open on localhost:3000 and be completely accessible
+The application should open on localhost:3000 and be completely accessible